Sophomore Inquiry (SINQ)

 Each Upper Division Cluster offers students an array of choices from a wide variety of academic departments all related to an overarching theme or subject matter.
 As you plan for your cluster you may use your courses to complete a minor or certificate, explore topics of interest outside of your major, or just try something completely new.

 One way to make the most of this part of your education is to think about how best to complement the work you are doing in your major.
 A conversation with a departmental adviser or Cluster Coordinator can help to optimize your experience.

-Students who began University Studies at the freshman or sophomore level must select three Upper Division Cluster courses from a single Cluster linked directly to one of the SINQ courses that student has taken.
+Students who began University Studies at the freshman or sophomore level must select an Upper-Division Cluster.
+Beginning in Fall 2022, the Upper Division Cluster does not need to link to any of the SINQ courses the student has taken, although it is recommended.
 Students transferring as juniors or seniors must be select three courses from the list associated with one Cluster.

 If you are interested in double-dipping Cluster courses to meet minor requirements, you can explore your options through each of the links below.

 American Identities (UNST 212)

 Using historical and contemporary voices, this class explores how traditions and tensions within the United States and North America shape its cultures and sense of being "American."

 This course explores the nature of communities, whether defined spatially or as a set of ties based on sharing a common interest.

 This Sophomore Inquiry is linked to the Community Studies Cluster.